Racing Bart Mampaey: Deutsche Tourenwagen Masters

 At the end of 2010 BMW announced that it would return in the DTM for the 2012 season.
 RBM was part of the building and developing of the new BMW M3 DTM before running a pair of them in 2012.
 The two drivers for the season were Augusto Farfus and Andy Priaulx, who both had previously been driving for RBM in the WTCC.
 At the penultimate round of the season in Valencia Farfus scored the first win for the team.
 He finished seventh in the final drivers’ standings, as second of the BMW drivers, collecting the unofficial title of ‘Rookie of the Year’.
 During the 2013 season Farfus was able to collect three wins and 5 podiums which allowed him to finish second in the drivers’ standings.
 That season RBM also managed to finish runner-up in the teams’ classification.

 From 2017 on BMW decided to reduce the number of cars it entered to 6 distributed over two teams.
 Therefore, both BMW Team RBM and BMW Team RMG entered a third car under the BMW Team RMR banner.
-Between 2014 and 2019 RBM scored five more wins as well as several more podiums in the DTM.
+Between 2014 and 2020 RBM scored seven more wins as well as several more podiums in the DTM.

+After 2020, the DTM switched to GT3 regulations, and BMW withdrew its factory program from the category.
+Consequently, RBM ceased operations.
+Since then, Mampaey has focused on external motorsport consultancy.